G-AXLR in flight showing the RB211 test engine

 2. A second press release, this one from Rolls-Royce, with a photo showing G-AXLR in flight.
 It looks similar to the photo below (no.2) which may have been taken on the same occasion.
 The full text that accompanies the photo is:

 1-3.
-In 1970 G-AXLR showed the three-engined layout to visitors at the (then) yearly Farnborough Airshow
+In 1970 G-AXLR showed the three-engined layout to visitors at the Farnborough Airshow.

 1. Another shot of the derelict airframe, the tail on the left